T-Brick/c0deine/README.md

 # C0deine
 C0deine is a reference compiler for c0.
 It is written in Lean 4, which allows us to express the formal semantics in the same language as the compiler itself.
+You can try it out in your browser [here](https://www.theabrick.com/c0/).

 Currently, we are working to target Web Assembly.
 We plan to also target C, and x86-64 assembly.
 No phases of the compiler are currently proven correct, but we